 A professional employer organization (PEO) is a payroll outsourcing option when you want to outsource everything people-related, not just payroll.
 A PEO is a co-employer that manages most of your HR onboarding, and can provide your employees with health insurance benefits and 401K savings options like larger employers offer.
 They, not you, manage all the payroll data and taxes.

 A PEO actually hires your employees and then leases them back to you.
-We’ve reviewed the best PEOs for small business, so you can take a look at the services they offer and the relative pricing models.
-There are PEO brokers like the Huldisch Group that can help you find the best PEO for your business.
+We’ve reviewed the best PEOs for small business so you can review the services they offer and the relative pricing models.
+A PEO broker like ADP can help you find the best PEO for your business.
+Click here for a free quote.

 What a PEO Costs